USEPA/WNTR/documentation/overview.rst

 * **Add response/repair strategies** including leak repair, retrofitted pipes, power restoration, and backup generation

-* **Simulate network hydraulics and water quality** using pressure-driven or demand-driven hydraulic simulation, the ability to pause and restart simulations, and run simulations in parallel
+* **Simulate network hydraulics and water quality** using pressure-driven or demand-driven hydraulic simulation, and the ability to pause and restart simulations

 * **Run probabilistic simulations** using fragility curves for component failure